EvaJF/continual_tuto/README.md

 python ftextract.py --dataset food-101 --archi vits --pretrain lvd142m
 ```

+> To avoid compute, we also provide pre-computed features for [download](wget https://drive.proton.me/urls/WRH7BQHK10#vVqDxTLgwggi).

 __NCM__

 The _Nearest Mean Classifier_ (NCM) was first used in CIL by Rebuffi et aL. (2017).